phorton1/Arduino-theClock3/docs/design.md

 mean that it actually *ticks* and *tocks* reliably.
 For prudence we set this to a few degrees wider than the *minimum design angle* at approximately **8 degrees** about center, or 16 degrees overall.

-By design, the pendulum can swing about 12.5 degrees about center or 25 degrees overall before it *bangs* up against the frame.
+By design, the pendulum can swing 12.5 degrees about center or 25 degrees overall before it *bangs* up against the frame.
 We define a **working maximum angle of 11 degrees** about center or 22 degrees overall where the clock will not bang on the frame.